 Webcasts, because there is no guest interaction, have the ability to keep the information flowing in one direction.
 The guests can truly focus on what the presenter is saying as they listen and observe the information.
 By live streaming webcasts on social media, guests from all over the world can attend as they absorb the information being presented.

 Webinars focus their attention on the interaction between the host and guest.
-The attendees are able to ask their questions to the hosts in real time, and they can be answered in real time as well.
+The attendees are able to ask their questions to the hosts in real-time, and they can be answered in real-time as well.
 With the use of live chats and a Q&A session, guests can learn more about the event or the host themselves by asking questions to keep the audience engaged as well as informed.
+It’s estimated that 92% of webinar attendees appreciate and prefer a live questions and answers section.

 With a webcast, the main focus of the event is for the host to speak about the selected topics, without any interaction from the audience.
-The interaction is one sided, with the host doing all of the speaking.
-This allows for the speaker to have the most time allotted to fit in all of their facts and information they need to present.
+The interaction is one-sided, with the host doing all of the speaking.
+This allows for the speaker to have the most time allotted to fit in all of the facts and information they need to present.

-Both webinars and webcasts are presented in real time, but the duration is what separates the two!
+Both webinars and webcasts are presented in real-time, but the duration is what separates the two!
 Webinars usually last anywhere between 30 - 45 minutes, with any additional time for questions or comments.
-This allows guests to listen to what the speaker has to say, then ask any questions they may have before they get too distracted with any outside forces.
-Webinars can also be recorded to use again for a later use, such as a training or a new product demonstration.
+According to SupplyGem, 41% of attendees prefer a 30-minute webinar, with 44% preferring a 40-45 minute webinar.
+This allows guests to listen to what the speaker has to say, then ask any questions they may have before they get too distracted by any outside forces.
+Webinars can also be recorded to use again for later use, such as training or a new product demonstration.

 As previously mentioned, webinars are able to engage their audience by way of live chats and polls, making engagement a great goal to strive for.
-Guests are able to connect with one another by asking questions, sharing thoughts and even networking.
+Guests are able to connect with one another by asking questions, sharing thoughts, and even networking.
 Guests can also interact with the event host and ask any questions they may have.
+According to Founder Jar, 33% of marketers prioritize using interactive tools.

 Depending on what your event goals are, you may choose one over the other.
 If you’re not sure where to begin with your planning, try reaching out to a virtual event hosting platform like Hubilo!
 They will help you plan the perfect webinar or webcast depending on what works best for your event goals.
 Whatever you choose, you can be sure your audience will receive the information you need to provide to them.
 If one of your main goals is to engage with your audience, then a webinar would be the right choice.
 If you need to provide information to your audience without any feedback or interruptions, then choosing a webcast is best for your company!